Rangers end 12-inning win over White Sox on 7-5 double play

 TRAINER'S ROOM

-White Sox: Zavala's contract was selected from Triple-A to fill in for C Yasmani Grandal (left hamstring tightness).
-Grandal, who felt good Sunday, will receive treatment the next couple days and avoid the injured list, La Russa said. ...
+White Sox: La Russa said All-Star closer Liam Hendriks was unavailable, but did not explain why.
+He said Hendriks should be available Monday. ...
+C Yasmani Grandal (left hamstring tightness) will receive treatment the next couple days and avoid the injured list, La Russa said. ...
 LHP Aaron Bummer (left lat strain) went on the 15-day IL, retroactive to Thursday. ...
 RHP Joe Kelly (left hamstring strain) said his simulated game Sunday went well.
 Kelly and SS Tim Anderson (right groin strain) are expected to begin rehab assignments soon.

 UP NEXT